sas CLI reference

 Progressive disclosure

-By default list-actions returns the core tool set (~15 tools).
-Less-common tools (samples, export, etc.) are deferred — agents discover them via tool_search:
+By default list-actions returns the curated core tool set (~24 scene-scoped verbs covering create, mix, transport, scene navigation, plus the plan-loop verbs).
+Less-common tools (samples, export, advanced scene plumbing, etc.) are deferred — agents discover them via tool_search:

 # Agent: I need something to export audio.
 Let me search.